amaima19/basic-calculater/README.md

-# basic-calculater
+# basic-calculator
-basic operations of calculater
+basic operations of calculator